 - To work together to preserve ranching heritage and traditions;

 - To improve and preserve the watershed and other valuable resources;

 - To protect, enhance and increase habitat for wildlife and domestic animals;

 - To find sustainable methods of economic survival within the community.

-The tables arrayed below show the amounts of government assistance that benefited each UECWA ranch during the last couple of decades.
+The tables arrayed below show the amounts of government assistance that have benefited each UECWA ranch.

 |2007||LCCGP #07-27||$100,000||Livestock Water and Fencing|